 Unfortunately, most Americans believe that tuberculosis (TB) is a disease of the past.
 Each year, approximately 2,000 Californians and 10,000 in the U.S. are diagnosed with TB.
 In California 2.5 million are estimated to be living with TB infection, the latent (inactive) form of TB.
 At any point, TB infection can make a person sick and be contagious, a threat to family and friends.
 Educating medical providers and community members with risks for TB that TB is a dangerous threat in the U.S. is an ongoing challenge.

-Jackie will provide peer support herself or connect TB patients to We Are TB volunteers with similar experiences, when preferred.
-For example, parents of children diagnosed with TB or women diagnosed while pregnant, may prefer peer support from someone that has had a similar TB experience.
-In addition to offering peer support, she will provide an important TB patient perspective to TB elimination planning and will speak out about her experience to educate the public and medical providers about the persistence of TB in California.
+Jackie will provide peer support or connect those seeking support with We Are TB volunteers with similar TB experiences, if preferred.
+For example, parents of children diagnosed with TB or women diagnosed while pregnant, may prefer support from someone with a similar experience with TB.
+In addition to offering peer support, she provides an important perspective to TB elimination planning and can educate the public about the impact and persistence of TB in California.

 The CTCA Executive Committee’s top priority this year is to provide the CA public health TB care and prevention community opportunities to come together to focus on TB and have an opportunity to connect with one another during this extended emergency COVID-19 response.